The Queenan Law Firm

 For a free legal consultation on your car accident case, call the Dallas Uber and Lyft accident lawyers at The Queenan Law Firm today.
 Our attorneys represent victims in serious accidents and fight to get them and their families the compensation they deserve for pain and suffering, medical bills, lost wages, and other damages.
 For a free legal consultation on your Uber or Lyft accident case, contact our law offices today at (817) 476-1797.

-Damages in an Uber or Lyft Accident Case
+Getting Compensated for an Uber or Lyft Accident Injury Claim

 If you were injured in an accident involving an Uber or Lyft driver, you may face severe injuries.
 Car accidents are one of the leading causes of death for many groups, and those fortunate enough to survive a serious car crash may face severe injuries and disabilities from the collision.
 In many cases, these injuries might entitle you to financial compensation that should cover the total costs stemming from the injury, including medical expenses, lost wages, and pain and suffering.